The picture above is from a shirt I was wearing the day I was asked the funniest question of my life.

 “Do you see my shirt?”

-The other moms laughed at my response, (and probably with relief that they didn’t have to seriously consider that question).
+The other moms laughed at my response, (and probably with relief that they didn’t have to seriously come up with an appropriate answer).

 I laughed at the question.
 To this day I laugh at the question.